uladcharn/uladcharn.github.io/projects.md

 - **AutoRegressive Moving-Average Bandits**

-  **Description:** The [AutoRegressive Bandits (ARB)](https://proceedings.mlr.press/v238/bacchiocchi24a/bacchiocchi24a.pdf) setting by Bacchiocchi et. al., in which the observed reward is governed by an autoregressive process of finite order,  We introduce the **AutoRegressive Moving-Average (ARMA) bandit (ARMAB)** problem, extending the ARB framework to reward processes with temporal dependencies contaminated with colored noise.
-Unlike classical stochastic bandits where rewards are i.i.d., ARMA bandits model each arm's rewards as an ARMA(_p,q_) time series, combining autoregressive dynamics of order _p_ with moving-average components of order _q_.
+  **Description:** The [AutoRegressive Bandits (ARB)](https://proceedings.mlr.press/v238/bacchiocchi24a/bacchiocchi24a.pdf) setting by Bacchiocchi et. al., in which the observed reward is governed by an autoregressive process of finite order,  We introduce the **AutoRegressive Moving-Average bandit (ARMAB)** setting, extending the ARB framework to reward processes with temporal dependencies contaminated with colored noise.
+Unlike classical stochastic bandits where rewards are i.i.d., ARMABs model each arm's rewards as an ARMA(_p,q_) process, combining autoregressive dynamics of order _p_ with moving-average components of order _q_.
 This captures both momentum effects—where past rewards influence current observations—and shock persistence from past noise terms.
 The framework generalizes both i.i.d. bandits (_p=q=0_) and autoregressive bandits (_q=0_).

 - **Memory-Augmented Variational RNN (MVRNN)**